 Would I benefit from relationship counselling?

 Many people think relationship counselling is only for couples whose relationship is falling apart.
 Maybe the last chance they have to save their relationship.
 However, relationship counselling can be helpful at all stages of a relationship.
 Most people don’t wait until their car has broken down before taking it for a service or MOT.
 In the same way, marriage counselling can help keep even an excellent relationship on track.

 Every person who comes for counselling is unique, as is every relationship.
 There is, therefore, no particular outcome we can promise from our work together.
 However, we will offer you a warm, safe environment in which you can explore your situation and help you move to the best resolution for you.

-If you come for counselling, you would meet with a qualified, experienced counsellor who has undergone additional training and gained significant experience working with relationship issues.
-Your therapist will ask you some questions to help them understand what’s brought you to counselling and what you would like to achieve as a result.
+If you come for counselling, you would meet with an experienced counsellor who has undergone additional training and gained significant experience working with relationship issues.
+Your therapist will ask you some questions to help them understand what’s brought you to counselling and what you would like to achieve.
 During this session, we would also discuss how often we will meet, agree on our fees, etc.

 You can come to counselling individually or as a couple.
-If you came together, we would usually arrange to see you individually, at least one, too.
-These individual sessions us gain an understanding of your background, feelings and personal expectations.
-All of this helps us help you as we move back to working with you as a couple.
+If you came together, we would usually see you individually, at least once, too.
+These individual sessions help us gain an understanding of your background, feelings and personal expectations, helping us help you as we move back to working with you as a couple.

-If you started with individual counselling then wanted to bring your partner, this might be possible, but it can be more complicated.
+If you started with individual counselling, then wanted to bring your partner, this might be possible.
 Once we had been working together for some time, we would have established a strong relationship.
 If you then wanted to come with your partner, they might feel this puts them at a disadvantage.
-Sometimes this can be balanced by seeling them individually, too.
+Sometimes, we can address the balance by seeing them individually for a session or two, too.
 Often, however, it is more appropriate that you see a different therapist for the relationship work.